4 years full-time

 All of our physics degree courses have an optional, integrated year abroad, where you will study for a year at one of our partner institutions.

-The foundation year runs over 3 terms and includes modules which aim to provide the student with the relevant knowledge and skills to embark upon the first year of any of our physics courses.
+The foundation year runs over three terms and includes modules which aim to provide the student with the relevant knowledge and skills to embark upon the first year of any of our physics courses.
 The taught modules broadly follow the mathematics and physics A-level syllabus, while the practical sessions provide useful experience of university laboratory work.